-Phelan-McDermid syndrome is a rare genetic condition present from birth that can impact speech, mobility, and cognitive development.
-It typically occurs due to an alteration in chromosome 22.
+Phelan-McDermid syndrome is a rare genetic condition impacting speech, mobility, and cognitive development.
+It typically occurs due to an alteration in chromosome 22 and is present from birth.

 It can be difficult to diagnose Phelan-McDermid syndrome (PMS) due to the variety of potential symptoms it can cause.